dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

 ## `configure-dms-viz format`

 _This subcommand formats your data for **`dms-viz`**.
-Below is a description of each arguement._
+Below is a description of each argument._

 - ### `--input`

   `<string>`

-  Path to a `.csv` file with site- and mutation-level data to visualize on a protein structure.
-[See details here](/preparing-data/data-requirements/) for required columns and format.
+  Path to a `.csv` file with site- and mutation-level data to visualize with a protein structure.
+[See details [here](/preparing-data/data-requirements/) for the required columns and format.

 - ### `--name`